-- Wash your hands thoroughly with soap and water. - Check the expiration date on the label of prefilled pen.
-Do NOT use if expired. - Check the pen is not damaged and the medicine in it is a clear, yellow solution with no particles in it.
-If not, use another pen.
+- Wash your hands thoroughly with soap and water. - Check the expiration date on the label of prefilled autoinjector pen.
+Do NOT use if expired. - Check the autoinjector pen is not damaged and the medicine in it is a clear, yellow solution with no particles in it.
+If not, use another autoinjector pen.
 You may see air bubbles.
 This is normal. - Check your last injection site to see if the last injection caused any redness, change in skin colour, swelling, oozing or is still painful.
 If so, talk to your healthcare professional.

-NORDIMET Prefilled Pen Parts
+NORDIMET Pre-filled Autoinjector Pen Parts